SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

    The input file name for user-defined incident field (vector potential) when ``ae_shape1='input'`` is used.
    The file must be numerical table (separated by blank) having  more than four columns;
    the first column is time and second to fourth columns are Ax/c, Ay/c, Az/c, repsectively.
-   All the quantities are written in SI units specified by ``unit_system``, and '#' and '!' are available for a comment line.
+   All the quantities are written in units specified by ``unit_system``, and '#' and '!' are available for a comment line.
    Besides, the linear interpolation is performed when the time step is differ from the calculation.